knetikmedia/knetikcloud-csharp-net20-client/docs/ActivitiesApi.md

 <a name="updateactivitytemplate"></a>
 # **UpdateActivityTemplate**
-> ModelTemplateResource UpdateActivityTemplate (string id, ModelTemplateResource activityTemplateResource)
+> TemplateResource UpdateActivityTemplate (string id, TemplateResource activityTemplateResource)

 Update an activity template